mvstermind/headstart-go/README.md

-# I'm to lazy to  make my own structure type project
+# I'm to lazy to structure my own project type project
-Btw im this person^

  This is a general guideline, which you can adjust to match the specific needs of your project.
  Every file structure is kept as it's separate file which makes it easier to modify